 It is said that the Dran Knights, who wandered various lands as mercenaries, became widely-known due to their overwhelming aggression without holding a shield.

-And so, the Drang Knights came to the land where the tradition of linking the fire has been carried on at the Kingdom of Lothric under Irithyll’s oversight.
+And so, the Drang Knights came to the land where the Kingdom of Lothric has carried on the tradition under Irithyll’s oversight.
 Their people helped preserve the Age of Fire, so isn’t it the mercenaries’ responsibility to their forefathers to abide by that legacy?
 This kind of thinking probably led them to lend their service to Irithyll.
-While the only two surviving Drang Knights we encounter currently act on behalf of the Cathedral of the Deep’s covenant for Aldrich, the cult’s connection to the Way of White suggests that they were originally working for the church, which is headquartered in Irithyll.
-Moreover, Lothric already has a solid military while Irithyll has only kept a collection of different chivalric orders throughout its history.
-What’s one more?
-And between the two, fighting for Irithyll is far more beneficial to the mercenaries’ reputation considering that their concord would be with the chief god originally managing the current firelinking system.
+While the only two surviving Drang Knights we encounter currently act on behalf of Aldrich, his cult’s connection to the Way of White suggests originally working for the church, which is headquartered in Irithyll.
+Moreover, Lothric already has a solid military, whereas Irithyll has only kept a collection of different chivalric orders throughout its history; what’s one more?
+And between the two, fighting for Irithyll is far more beneficial to the mercenaries’ reputation, considering that their contract would be with the chief god managing the current firelinking system.
+The choice was clear: like the Swiss Guard for Vatican City, the Drang Knights became the mercenary army for the Boreal Valley’s religious capital — fitting, since they were later retained by Pontiff Sulyvahn.

+Based on their place of death, these knights were involved in Irithyll and Lothric’s war against the chaos demons, making them Sulyvahn’s contribution to the coalition force.
+By having his ally and the mercenaries do the fighting, the Pontiff wouldn’t sacrifice any of his own forces in eliminating the demon threat; it would also mean less sellswords to pay.
 What Drang Knights didn’t fight and die in Smouldering Lake seem to have been previously sent to the Cathedral of the Deep, where we find more of their items.
 The mercenaries were presumably part of Aldrich’s escort like the giant slaves and Archbishop McDonnel, later aiding the clergy in combating the horrors that their charge spawned.
-However, the various pieces of Drang Knight armor among the corpses in Aldrich’s feeding tubs indicate that they ultimately became victims of the maneater’s purge following his return as a Lord of Cinder — though not all suffered this fate.
-The Japanese descriptions for their armor clarifies that the mercenaries fell to the Abyss like Wolnir or the Four Kings from the original Dark Souls.
-Furthermore, it reveals that treachery was responsible, and that it resulted in the order breaking apart.
-In short, there was a split among the Drang Knights.
+However, the various pieces of Drang Knight armor among the corpses in Aldrich’s feeding tubs, plus the hammers, indicate that they ultimately became victims of the maneater’s purge following his return as a Lord of Cinder.
+This is decidedly less surprising, a Lord turning his back on firelinking sure to earn their protest.
+Regardless of loyalty to Sulyvahn, his Drang Guard would stand firm against such heresy or die trying.

 Armor of the Dran Knights, who dub themselves descendants of the old land of the firelinking legend.